 Guest writer for Wake Up World

-That awareness has been fully awakened by the recent charges filed against Edward Snowden.
+American are supporting dictators as long as they are our dictators.
+That awareness was fully awakened by the charges filed against Edward Snowden.

 “The means of defense against foreign danger historically have become the instruments of tyranny at home.” ~ James Madison